exposit/pythia-oracle/HELP.md

 "Roll Dice" takes an input from the main text input in the format "[count]d[sides]", ie, 1d10 would roll one 10-sided die, or 3d20 would roll three 20-sided dice, showing individual rolls and the sum.
 Adding "x[reps]" to the end repeats the action [i]reps[/i] number of times.
 So 3d20x5 would roll three 20-sided dice, displaying each roll and the sum, three full times.

 "Seed" will be either one or two buttons, depending on which Seed schema you've chosen.
-By default, "Seed" returns a two part string chosen from an "verb" "noun" set of lists.
+By default, "Seed" (or "Complex") returns a two part string chosen from an "verb" "noun" set of lists.
 If you choose a two part seed scheme, it will be "Desc" ("adjective" "noun") and "Action" ("adverb" "adjective").

+"Save" immediately runs the save routine, saving the game and the configuration file.

 ####Footer Controls

-__*System*__

-"Save" immediately runs the save routine, saving the game and the configuration file.
+__*Flags*__

+The first button cycles the main control panel between mythic oracle and fu oracle.

 "Merge" is a toggle; if set (dark), blocks will be merged down if the prior block has the same formatting as the new one.
 This will persist when you reopen the game.
 Note that "Merge" mode is really only useful if you have a very, very long file with lots of blocks and are running into lag.
 It's usually better to just start a new save at that point!